Fluenta One platform overview

 What the platform automatically provides: identity and access management (SSO, role-based access), policy engine (field-level data protection), audit infrastructure (every modification logged), cross-organizational gateway (secure data exchange between organizations), encryption at rest and in transit, Zero Trust network.

 The Smart Block is the platform's reusable building element.
-What appears from the outside as a simple, configurable box on the drag-and-drop interface packages complex business logic inside: approval steps, forms, decision rules, external system integrations, and automatic logging.
+What on the outside is a simple, configurable box on the drag-and-drop interface conceals complex business logic inside: approval steps, forms, decision rules, external system integrations, and automatic logging.

 Blocks fall into six categories: